ztyyLV/web-twain-docs/faq/failed-to-load-resource.md

 **Note**: the new certificate from Dynamsoft will expire on September 23th, 2022.
 This means you will need to update the certificate again after this certificate expires.
 <br>

- 3) Add the following line to Resources/dynamsoft.webtwain.config.js.
+ 3) Call the following line in Resources/dynamsoft.webtwain.config.js to use the new certificate.
    ```javascript
   // V15.3~16.2 uses
   Dynamsoft.WebTwainEnv.Host = 'local.dynamsoftwebtwain.com';